mspublic/openair4G-mirror/trunk/openair2/UTIL/OMV/README.txt

 OMV: openair mobility visualisor
 To compile:
-1. install the required package: apt-get install qt-creator or go to http://qt.nokia.com/downloads to download the SDK and install manually
+1. install the required package: apt-get install qtcreator or go to http://qt.nokia.com/downloads to download the SDK and install manually
 2. to generate the .pro used to setup the make files, run: qmake -project QT+=opengl
 3. to generate the Makefile: qmake-qt4